 Agendas are not only a means to guide software development activities.
 They also support quality assurance because the steps of an agenda may have validation conditions associated with them.
 These validation conditions state necessary semantic conditions that the artifact must fulfill in order to serve its purpose properly.
-The purpose of the artifact is always clear in the context of an agenda, because the agendas represent specific development knowledge.
+The purpose of the artifact is always clear in the context of an agenda, because agendas represent specific development knowledge.
 When formal techniques are applied, the validation conditions can be expressed and proven in a formal way.
-Since the verification conditions that can be stated in an agenda are necessarily application independent, the developed artifact should be further validated with respect to application dependent needs.
+Since the validation conditions that can be stated in an agenda are necessarily application independent, the developed artifact should be further validated with respect to application dependent needs.

 Working with agendas proceeds as follows: first, the software engineer selects an appropriate agenda for the task at hand.
 Usually, several agendas will be available for the same development activity, which capture different approaches to perform the activity.
 This first step requires a deep understanding of the problem to be solved.
 Once the appropriate agenda is selected, the further procedure is fixed to a large extent.
 Each step of the agenda must be performed, in an order that respects the dependencies of steps.
 The informal description of the step informs the software engineer about the purpose of the step.
-The schematic language expressions associated with the step provide the software engineer with templates that can just be filled in (which nevertheless requires creativity) or modified according to the needs of the application at hand.
+The schematic language expressions associated with the step provide the software engineer with templates that can just be filled in or modified according to the needs of the application at hand.
 The result of each step is a concrete expression of the language that is used to express the artifact.
 If validation conditions are associated with a step, these should be checked immediately to avoid unnecessary dead ends in the development.
 When all steps of the agenda have been performed, a product has been developed that can be guaranteed to fulfill certain application-independent quality criteria.
-This product should then be subject to further validation, taking the specific application into account.

-Following an agenda gives no guarantee of success.
-Agendas cannot replace creativity, but they can tell the software engineer what needs to be done and can help avoid omissions and inconsistencies.
+Agendas do not aim at replacing creativity, but they tell the software engineer what needs to be done and help avoid omissions and inconsistencies.
 Their use lies in an improvement of the quality of the developed products and the possibility for reusing the knowledge incorporated in an agenda.